 Among the age range targeted by readers of Prime Women, all of the above reasons are common.

-Naturally, I think the knowledge and expertise of an advisor brings significant value to the table.
+Naturally, we think the knowledge and expertise of an advisor can bring significant value to the table.
 Unlike Valentine’s Day, relying solely on sentiment or making financial decisions “from the heart,” can lead to poor planning.
-A professional advisor can bring information on key life plan topics other than solely investments, plus they have the advantage of witnessing a variety of life circumstances that can provide insight you might not have.
+A professional advisor can bring information on key life plan topics other than solely investments, plus they have the advantage of witnessing a variety of life circumstances that can provide the insight you might not have.

-When you approach your financial plan, I recommend that you ask yourself these questions, and clearly know and understand the answers:
+When you approach your financial plan, we recommend that you ask yourself these questions, and clearly know and understand the answers:

 - “Do I know why I own what I own?”

 - If retired, “Do my investments, combined with other sources of recurring income, provide for my preferred lifestyle?”